-Welcome to the City of Houston's Proposed Annual Operating Budget Bootcamp.
+Welcome to the City of Houston's Adopted Annual Operating Budget Bootcamp.

-Budgetary numbers only include the Annual Operating Budget proposed budget numbers for FY19 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
+Budgetary numbers only include the Adopted Annual Operating Budget numbers for FY19 and prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
 If there are any problems, you can link directly to the dashboard by visiting this link.
 Quick Tip: If you get lost in the filters, click the reset button at the bottom of the dashboard.

 Note: Budget Bootcamp presents the cost center names as they appear in the most recent budget for which the cost center number appears.
 This allows for easier grouping of cost centers names, but this name may be different for past years if the cost center was recently re-assigned.